datagraft/datagraft-reference/documentation.md

 The "Create Assets" tab (see Figure 2) enables users to create assets.
 A step-by-step wizard guides the user in creating a file page, allowing the user to upload a new file or use an existing file, and start the Grafterizer tool to clean and transform the selected files.
 Similarly, a step-by-step wizard guides the user in creating a SPARQL endpoint page, allowing the user to upload RDF data, provision a SPARQL endpoint for storing and accessing the data, or use Grafterizer to transform a tabular data file.

-![DataGraft Homepage Create Assets](/static/images/documentation/datagraft_homepage_create.png)

-Figure 1: DataGraft homepage - browse assets
+![DataGraft Homepage Create Assets](/static/images/documentation/datagraft_homepage_create.png) Figure 2: DataGraft homepage -create assets

 ### <a name="data_transformations"></a>Data transformations
  Before publishing data, in most cases you will need to transform the original dataset -- clean messy data, remove unnecessary information, probably add some new data fields and sometimes convert tabular data to RDF.
 This sequence of operations you perform on your data to convert it to desirable form is called **data transformation**.
 The greatest thing about data transformations in DataGraft platform is that you may modify existing transformations, share them with other users, reuse them repeatedly on other datasets  and create new transformations by extending ones that you or other users created and shared(fork transformations).